-Historically, we have granted our named executive officers stock options in connection with their initial employment.
+Historically, we have granted our named executive officers stock options and restricted stock units in connection with their employment.
 When determining the size of the award, our compensation committee considers the executive's position and responsibilities, the equity holdings of our other executives and the anticipated future contribution the executive will make to our success.
-We believe stock options are an important element of compensation because they provide our executives a potential ownership interest in our company, which helps align executives' interests with those of other stockholders.
+We believe stock options and restricted stock units are an important element of compensation because they provide our executives a potential ownership interest in our company, which helps align executives' interests with those of other stockholders.
 We believe stock options further align the interest of our executives and stockholders because the executives profit from stock options only if our stock price increases relative to the option's exercise price.
 We believe options also help retain our executives because the awards vest over several years, and vesting depends on the executive's continued employment with us.
-Typically, these stock options vest over a period of four years.
-The vesting of these stock options in the event of a termination or change in control is described in more detail below under "- Potential Payments Upon Termination or Change in Control."
+Similarly, restricted stock units vest over several years and have immediate value to the executives upon vesting, while requiring the executives to maintain continuous employment with us in order for the awards to vest.
+Typically, these stock options and restricted stock units in the event of a termination or change in control is described in more detail below under "- Potential Payments Upon Termination or Change in Control."
 Under our stock ownership guidelines, our chief executive officer is required to beneficially own shares of the Company's common stock with a value equal to at least three times the chief executive officer's annual base salary.
 We do not have any security ownership requirements for our other named executive officers.